hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

             <td>
                 ## Description

-- `QueryExecutionFail::Find` variant is not transparent
+- `QueryExecutionFail::Find` variant is now transparent
 - `FindError` derives `displaydoc::Display` and not `derive_more::Display`

 <!-- Just describe what you did. -->